From demonstration to validation. HiveLab Project

 Project objectives

-Floating offshore wind has got two main challenges to overcome in the near future: 1.
-The increase in floating platforms request and pressure on CAPEX reduction.
-2. The compatibility of floating wind with the ecosystems and fishing activities.
+Floating offshore wind has got two main challenges to overcome in the near future:

 The HIVELAB project has six strategic objectives connected with the two main challenges stated above